How to Transition Baby from Co Sleeping to Crib

 On the list of best practices for how to transition baby from co-sleeping to crib, being consistent takes the top spot.

-But once you’ve put a plan for transition in place, it’s important to follow it.
-Keeping consistent will help baby feel more comfortable with the changes and make it easier for you to get back to the long nights of restful sleep you crave.
+Keeping consistent will help your baby feel more comfortable with the sleeping changes you’re making.
+Which will shorten the transition process and help you get back to the long nights of restful sleep you crave.
+Fast.

 Of course, there might be nights when your half-asleep brain doesn’t quite stop your parenting instincts in time and your transition plan goes out the window.

-Don’t worry about one or two-speed bumps along the way—just get back on track with your transition plan the next night.
+Don’t worry about one or two-speed bumps along the way.
+Just get back on track with your transition plan the next night.

-Keep baby close
+Keep your baby close

 For families who have been enjoying the many benefits of a bedside co sleeper throughout their co sleeping journey, this gradual transition can be made even easier.